-The control bar provides a menu for frequently used functions, such as waveform display control of sampling, etc., thumbnail display, cursor display, and printer operations.
+The control bar provides a menu for the functions frequently used with the waveform monitor, such as waveform display control of sampling, etc., thumbnail display, cursor display, and the pen recorder function.

-Tap the (5) [Display switch] key on the right edge of the control bar to switch the functions in the order indicated below.
+Tap the (7) [Display switch] key on the right edge of the control bar to switch the functions in the order indicated below.